-The oscillating power tool is also known as a multi-tool.
-You may have heard that name a time or two.
+The oscillating power tool is also known as a multi-tool, and you may have heard that term a time or two.
 If you think about it, it makes sense due to the many functions it can perform.
-I could make a huge list of attachments but the most commons are used for drywall, wood, metal, Mansory, and scraping.
+I could make a huge list of attachments but the most commons are used for drywall, wood, metal, mansory, and scraping.
 Depending on the brand there is a great deal to choose from.
 One thing you will notice with multi-tools is the blade changing process is different.
 I have a couple that requires a tool to loosen up the blade, and I don’t care too much for them because you have to keep up with that tool.
 The MULTI-MAX MM35 is tool-less, and that’s a plus.
 Depending on what you are working on you can easily adjust the dial from 10k to 21k oscillations per minute.

-Another great Alternative is going cordless.
-The Dewalt 20-Volt Max lithium cordless oscillating tool comes as a complete kit.
-Tool, battery, Charger, couple blades, and a carrying case.
-Usually, these options are a bit more costly but if you are looking to avoid running around with an extension then it’s probably worth it.
-This tool also doesn’t require a tool to swap the blades, but if you have other blades there is a universal attachment that will adapt most blades.
+Another great alternative is going cordless.
+The Dewalt 20-Volt Max lithium cordless oscillating tool comes as a complete kit; tool, battery, charger, couple blades, and a carrying case.
+Usually, these options are a bit more costly but if you are looking to avoid running around with an extension cord then it’s probably worth it.
+This tool also doesn’t require a tool to swap the blades, but if you have other blades there is a universal attachment that will adapt to most blades.

-The ability to make plunge cuts are good enough for me and is a good enough reason to own one.
+The ability to make plunge cuts are a good enough reason for me to own one of these.
 If you watched some of my videos, you have seen me cut out a few holes with this tool.
-I find this to be the quickest way to make difficult or near impossible cuts fast.
-Sure this can be done with a set of chisels.
-Considering what you are working on and whether you want to pound on it.
-Cutting out a square hole and working in tight spots this is my go to.
+I find this to be the quickest way to make difficult or near impossible, cuts, fast.
+Sure this can be done with a set of chisels, but consider what you are working on and whether you want to pound on it.
+For cutting out a square hole and working in tight spots this, is my go-to.

 Another excellent use for this tool is making flush cuts.
 If you happen to use dowels often or occasionally you may want to cut them flush.
-In this case, it would be a great time to put the multi to use.
+In this case, it would be a great time to put this multi-tool to use.

 To conclude, an oscillating multi-tool is not a bad tool to have hanging around the house or shop.
 It can take care of multiple needs and the Dremel Multi-Max is a great option to check out.
-These tools are usually light and can be used with one hand, but using two is always a safer router.
-Although they are versatile, I do think; without thinking too hard, that these are one of the safest power tools one can get.
+These tools are usually light and can be used with one hand, but using two hands is always a safer router.
+Although they are versatile, I do think that these are one of the safest power tools one can get.

 We acknowledge that The Home Depot is partnering with us to participate in the ProSpective 2018 Campaign.
 As a part of the Program, we are receiving compensation in the form of products and services, for the purpose of promoting The Home Depot.
 All expressed opinions and experiences are our own words.
 Our post complies with the Word Of Mouth Marketing Association (WOMMA) Ethics Code and applicable Federal Trade Commission guidelines.